BigNoid/script.skinshortcuts/README.txt

 	Icon		Icon image
 	Thumbnail	Thumbnail image
-	Property(labelID)	Unlocalized string primarily used when displaying both main menu and sub-menus
+	Property(labelID)	Unlocalized string primarily used when displaying both main menu and sub-menus Property(action)	The action that will be run when the shortcut is selected Property(group)		The [groupname] that this shortcut is listed from

 Using the script to provide both main menu and sub-menus